Growing Crystals in Gels

 *Materials included in kit.

 Lead solutions are toxic by inhalation and ingestion.
-Avoid contact with eyes, skin and clothing.
+Copper(II) chloride solutions are toxic by ingestion and inhalation.
+Acetic acid solutions are corrosive to skin and tissue and slightly toxic by ingestion.
+Please review current Safety Data Sheets for additional safety, handling, and disposal information.
 Wear chemical splash goggles, chemical-resistant gloves and a chemical-resistant apron.
-Please review current Safety Data Sheets for additional safety, handling and disposal information.
 Wash hands thoroughly with soap and water before leaving the laboratory.

 Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
-Bottles that contain lead iodide crystals and excess lead nitrate should be disposed of using Flinn Suggested Disposal Method #27f.
-Potassium hydrogen tartrate crystals may be discarded in the solid waste disposal according to Flinn Suggested Disposal Method #26a.
+Gel crystals can be stored indefinitely.
+Seal test tubes with Parafilm M®.
+Test tubes that contain lead crystals should betreated according to Flinn Suggested Disposal Procedure #27f.
+The other crystals may be thrown away according to Flinn Suggested Disposal Procedure #26a.

 Correlation to Next Generation Science Standards (NGSS)†